cloudlane-one/k8s-cloud/README.md

 #### Cluster config and secrets

-Then copy the default cluster config file `./roles/cluster-config/configmap.yaml` to `./clusters/$CLUSTER_NAME/group_vars/cluster/configmap.yaml` and the cluster secrets template file `./roles/cluster-config/secrets.yaml` to `./clusters/$CLUSTER_NAME/group_vars/cluster/secrets.yaml`.
+Copy the default cluster config file `./roles/cluster-config/configmap.yaml` to `./clusters/$CLUSTER_NAME/group_vars/cluster/configmap.yaml` and the cluster secrets template file `./roles/cluster-config/secrets.yaml` to `./clusters/$CLUSTER_NAME/group_vars/cluster/secrets.yaml`.
 Fill in the required values and change or delete the optional ones to your liking.

-### Setup the cluster
+### Cluster setup

 > Please either manually make sure that all your nodes are listed as trusted in `known_hosts` or append `-e auto_trust_remotes=true` to below command, otherwise you will have to type `yes` and hit Enter for each of your hosts at the beginning of the playbook run.

-To setup all you provided hosts as kubernetes nodes and join them into a single cluster, run:
+To setup all you provided hosts as Kubernetes nodes and join them into a single cluster, run:

 ```bash
 ansible-playbook setup.yaml -i clusters/$CLUSTER_NAME